Student Withdrawals and Refunds

-The student (or parent, if a Federal PLUS loan) must return or repay as appropriate, the remaining unearned FSA grant and loan funds.
+The student (or parent, if a Federal Parent PLUS loan) must return or repay as appropriate, the remaining unearned FSA grant and loan funds.
 However, a student is not required to return 50 percent of the grant assistance received by the student that would be the responsibility of the student to repay.
-The student (or parent, if a Federal PLUS loan) must return the unearned funds for which they are responsible to loan programs in accordance with the terms of the loan, and to grant programs as an overpayment.
+The student (or parent) must return the unearned funds to the appropriate programs in accordance with the terms of that program, including overpayment of grants.
 Grant overpayments are subject to repayment arrangements satisfactory to the school or overpayment collection procedures prescribed by the Secretary of the Department of Education.
 FSA funds for the payment period or period of enrollment for which a return of funds is required must be returned in the following order:

 - Unsubsidized Federal Direct Loans